fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 # Portable Libraries

 Portable .NET libraries have access to less core functionality, called a "portable profile", but can be used across multiple platforms and multiple profiles of .NET.
 For example, a portable library may be usable on Mac, Linux, Android, iOS, Windows and Windows Store apps (depending on the versions of runtime machinery used and other factors).

 See [Cross-Platform Portable Class Libraries with .NET are Happening](http://www.hanselman.com/blog/CrossPlatformPortableClassLibrariesWithNETAreHappening.aspx) for a perspective on cross-platform portable libraries for Visual Studio users.

-F# portable libraries use FSharp.Core versions such as 4.3.5.0, with matching mscorlib versions.
+F# portable libraries use FSharp.Core versions such as 4.3.5.1, with matching mscorlib versions.
-A binding redirect may be neeeded to ensure bindings to these libraries redirect correctly, e.g. to FSharp.Core 4.3.0.0.
+A binding redirect may be neeeded to ensure bindings to these libraries redirect correctly, e.g. to FSharp.Core 4.3.1.0.

-At the time of writing, creating portable libraries was not yet fully supported on Mac and Linux.
-But if you are developing on Windows, or using libraries on Windows, then consider creating portable libraries to ease cross-platfom use.
+At the time of writing, creating portable libraries was not yet fully supported in IDES on Mac and Linux, though you can normally build portable libraries successfully using xbuild and command-line tools on these platforms.
+If you are developing on Windows, or using libraries on Windows, then consider creating portable libraries to ease cross-platfom use.